Setting-up your Node

 So, if you choose to run your uns.network node on other platforms, share your own experience on the uns.network network of the forum! (opens new window)

-# Minimum requirements for running a relay or forger node
+# Requirements for running a relay or forger node

-We strongly recommend running your node on SSD drive as there are a lot of read and write operations to the DB.
+We strongly recommend running your node on SSD drive (NVMe if possible) as there are a lot of read and write operations to the DB.

 # Network configuration